An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Summary and discussions

 \section{Summary and discussions}

-In this paper, a method is proposed for studying the RDM of a generic small quantum system, which is locally coupled to an environment as a huge many-body quantum chaotic system that satisfies the ETH ansatz.
-Initially, the environmental state possesses no correlation with the interaction-Hamiltonian-matrix elements on the environment's eigenbasis.
-The framework mainly consists of three parts.
+In this paper, a framework is proposed for the study of a generic small quantum system $S$, which is locally coupled to an environment as a huge many-body quantum chaotic system.
+The RDM of $S$ is studied by an approach employing environmental branches, whose overlaps gives elements of the RDM.
+Initially, the environmental branches possess no correlation with the interaction Hamiltonian, e.g., lying in a thermal state.

-The first part is a formal expression for the time evolution of environmental branches, the inner products of which give the RDM.
-Making use of this formal expression and with the help of the ETH ansatz, it has been shown that under certain condition the RDM is approximately computable from the initial RDM for times not very long.
+The framework is based on three assumptions, which are due to the chaotic dynamics of the environment.
+That is, (i) the ETH ansatz; (ii) the approximation of small slope, which loosely speaking assumes sufficient smallness of the slopes of the diagonal functions in the ETH ansatz for related operators \footnote{The ETH ansatz conjectures smallness of the slopes in a qualitative way.}; and (iii) the approximation of branch-correlation decay, which loosely speaking assumes that certain type of phase correlation among environmental branches decays with the time passing.

-The second part is the division of a time period of interest into a series of short time intervals with length $\tau$.
-Within each interval, the above mentioned expression for the time evolution of environmental branches is expanded up to the second-order terms.
-Then, the ETH ansatz is used to make a series of approximations, which much simplifies the result.
+Specifically, the approach consists of three steps as summarized below, concerning the evolution of the system $S$ within a time period $[0,T]$ of interest.
+Firstly, the period $[0,T]$ is divided into a series of short time intervals with length $\tau$.
+Within each short interval, time evolution of the RDM of $S$ is studied by making use of a formal solution derived for the environmental branches, whose Taylor expansion is effectively truncated at a $k_{\rm tru}$th-order term.
+Secondly, the resulting expression for RDM is simplified by making use of the ETH ansatz and the approximation of small slope.
+Thirdly, description for the RDM's evolution in the whole period $[0,T]$ is further simplified by the approximation of branch-correlation decay.
+The above procedures give rise to a master equation.

-And, the third part is a further simplification, which is due to the chaotic dynamics of the environment.
-More exactly, chaotic motion of the environment may suppresses correlations among the environmental branches, which are generated by the interaction along the evolution.
-This simplification, finally, gives rise to a Lindblad-form master equation for the RDM.

-As an application of the master equation obtained, decoherence rate under a generic nondissipative system-environment interaction has been computed.
-The obtained result is in consistency with what is known by the RMT, under an appropriate choice of the value of $\tau$.
+As an application of the above discussed framework, the case of $k_{\rm tru}=2$ has been studied and a master equation has been derived.
+Under a generic nondissipative interaction, the master equation predicts decoherence under a generic many-body quantum chaotic environment.
+The predicted decoherence rate reduces to what is known in the special situation in which the RMT (random-matrix theory) is applicable, if an appropriate value of $\tau$ is taken.